Parts of Water/Description

 Model description of Water

-In IMAGE, the hydrological cycle is represented by LPJmL (Sitch et al., 2003; Bondeau et al., 2007; Gerten et al., 2013), which simulates the global hydrological cycle as part of the dynamics of natural vegetation and agricultural production systems.
-Because LPJmL is linked to IMAGE, there is consistency in the way the carbon cycle, natural vegetation dynamics, crop growth and production, land-use allocation and the water balance can be modelled.
+In IMAGE, the hydrological cycle is represented by LPJmL (Bondeau et al., 2007; Gerten et al., 2013; Schaphoff et al., 2018a), which simulates the global hydrological cycle as part of the dynamics of natural vegetation and agricultural production systems.
+Because LPJmL is linked to IMAGE, there is consistency in the way the carbon cycle, natural vegetation dynamics, crop growth and production, land-use allocation and the water balance are modelled.

 Data on annual land cover and land use are used as input to LPJmL, including information on the location of irrigated areas and crop types (Figure Flowchart and Input/Output Table at Introduction part).
-This affects the amount of water that evaporates and runs off, as well as the amount of water needed for irrigated areas during the (simulated) growing season of crops.
-Similarly, information on water availability calculated by LPJmL is taken into account in the Land-use allocation model to identify suitable locations to expand irrigated areas.
+This affects the amount of water that evaporates and runs off, as well as the amount of water needed for irrigated crops during the (simulated) growing season.
+Simultaneously, information on water availability and potential yields calculated by LPJmL is taken into account in the Land-use allocation model to identify suitable locations to expand irrigated areas.
+From the energy module, LPJmL receives water demands for industries, households and electricity.
+Together with water for irrigation these make up the total water demands in LPJmL.

 Climate is used as input in LPJmL to determine potential evapotranspiration, and the precipitation input to the water balance (Gerten et al., 2004).
 The Crops and grass module, which is also part of LPJmL, calculates irrigation water demand based on crop characteristics, soil moisture and climate.
 If the amount of water available for irrigation is limited, water stress will occur which leads to reduction of crop yields calculated by the crop and grassland model.